 Downtown Durham is made up of several unique districts, including American Tobacco, Brightleaf and Warehouse, Central Park, City Center, and Golden Belt.
 Restaurants, breweries, galleries, retail, and other options make our downtown an exciting place to be, day or night.
 Much of the architecture lining the streets is original, preserving Durham’s history while embracing a modern future.

-The American Tobacco section of Downtown Durham came from the historic one-million-square-foot American Tobacco manufacturing plant.
+The American Tobacco District of Downtown Durham came from the historic one-million-square-foot American Tobacco manufacturing plant.
 This area is now a true live, work, and play destination.

 - Enjoy music, comedy, and theatre at the Durham Performing Arts Center (which is within walking distance from our local Durham bed and breakfast called Morehead Manor)